'It's a struggle': Queue for hours to fill cars, refill gas bottles in Napier

-Napier residents are queuing for hours to refill gas bottles and fill up their vehicles as a severe thunderstorm watch is in place.
+Napier residents are queuing for hours to refill gas bottles and refuel their vehicles as a severe thunderstorm watch is in place.

 It comes as the full extent of the destruction from Cyclone Gabrielle is starting to dawn.